Sea Turtle Conservation

 From our data collection and analysis, we also look to understand and mitigate the effects of climate change on sea turtle populations and collaborate with governmental and educational institutions in order to drive change in this sector.

 We contribute to sea turtle conservation on our beaches through a variety of initiatives such as:

 tours for visitors

 Our Biggest Problem Locally, Aside From Poaching

 Costa Rica is known to have dogs roaming freely around the country.
 With a great nose and swift digging skills the local, and stray, dogs of Carate are known to dig up and eat unprotected nests.
-We have started to manage the free-roaming dog populations.
-We capture stray dogs, castrate them, train them, and facilitate adoptions.
-Furthermore, we provide education to local people about controlling their dogs off leash and ensuring their dogs are well fed, so we can help control the predation of our precious eggs.
+We have started to begin the management of the free-roaming dog populations through initiatives such as low-cost castration clinics and veterinary care, facilitating adoptions of unwanted dogs, and providing education and support for local dog owners.

 We have also been working on protecting nests in situ from free-roaming dog populations by using woven bamboo mesh covers and logs.
 This has proven to have a positive impact on the percentage of predated nests, and allows us to focus on conservation of the species without relying too heavily on the manipulation of nests and hatchery work.
 A collaborator of the project has had a paper published on this method in Marine Turtle Newsletters that can be seen following this link.